scalar-labs/cassy/scripts/backup/README.md

 # Periodic Backup Creation Script

 ## Introduction
-Periodic backup creation script is a script for creating backups at the scheduled time.
+Periodic backup creation script used to creating backups at the scheduled time.
 It will create backups with the help of Cassy commands.

 ## Background and Objectives
 Cassy is a simple and integrated backup tool for Apache Cassandra,It will help to create different types of backups manually.
 Periodic backup creation script will ensure the backup creation with the help of cassy grpcurl manual commands.